Sports and Hobby Aids

 An increasing number of people with impairments are participating in sports and activities, leading to the development of new assistive technology that enable sports enthusiasts with Visual Impairments to play and enjoy a variety of sports and hobbies.
 More complex assistive technology devices have been developed over time, and as a result, sports for persons with disabilities has evolved from being a therapeutic tool to competition activities.

-Audible Basketballs are used in a variety of Sports for Persons with Visual Impairments; this includes Basketball and Netball for the Blind.
-These Audible Basketballs have small bells in them, which makes a jingling sound when bounced, this helps Persons with Visual Impairments to be able to hear where the ball is.
-There are a variety of different types and sizes of these Basketballs which are sold in South Africa including the following Basketballs made by Handi Life Sport, which are sold by Edit Microsystems.
+Audible Basketballs and Netballs for Persons with Visual Impairments have small bells in them, which makes a jingling sound when bounced, this helps Persons with Visual Impairments to be able to hear where the ball is.
+There are a variety of different types and sizes of these Audible Basketballs and Netballs which are sold in South Africa including the following, which are sold by companies such as Edit Microsystems and Sensory Solutions:

 The Size 5 Basketball